Alerander436/persona-shard-cipher/README.md

 **Video Demo**: [persona-shard.mp4](persona-shard.mp4)

+> 📹 **Demo Video**: Watch the full demonstration of the encrypted mental health survey functionality

 ## Overview

 Persona Shard is a decentralized application that enables privacy-preserving mental health surveys using Zama's Fully Homomorphic Encryption Virtual Machine (FHEVM).
 Users can submit survey responses that are encrypted on-chain, and only they can decrypt their own results.